 DO NOT use methanol to drag wipe an optic that has been cleaned with first contact.
-See First Contact wiki or LIGO #T1000137 for reasons why.
+See T1000137 for reasons why.

-Each layer of FC will take about 20 minutes to "set", ie to be dry enough to allow for the next layer to be applied.
+Each layer of FC will take about 20 minutes to set, ie to be dry enough to allow for the next layer to be applied.
 For three layers it is good to leave them overnight to ensure it is completely dry.
 Dry time is longer at cooler temperatures.

-If the layer sticks or stretches enough to break while removing it is not dry.
+If the layer sticks or stretches enough to break while removing it is not dry yet.